 How to Determine HRA rates:

 The employer has two options for determining the premium for the HRA plan.
-The HRA Premium can be determined by either the “Past-Cost” method
+The HRA Cobra Premium calculations can be determined by either the “Past-Cost” method

 (utilization) or the “Actuarial” method.
 The actuarial method is typically used by first time plans which retain an actuary or administrator to make a reasonable estimate of the cost of providing HRA plans.